p2p-org/ton-splitter/README.md

 # ton-splitter

+This project is a modified version of https://github.com/tonwhales/nominators-dao.

+It introduces `@ton/blueprint` to the project for
+- updated Tact compiler
+- easy to use scripts to interact with the contract

 ## Project structure

 -   `contracts` - source code of all the smart contracts of the project and their dependencies.